FrancescoRomeo02/TicketWave_AndroidApp/README.md

 Experience seamless event booking with TicketWave, your ultimate guide to local entertainment.
 Using the powerful Ticketmaster API, this Android app brings you real-time updates on concerts, live shows, and more.
 Discover, book, and enjoy - all from one user-friendly platform.
 Don't miss a beat; elevate your event experience with TicketWave!

-## Features

-- **Event Exploration**: Discover a wide range of local events, spanning concerts, live performances, sports matches, and more, all conveniently categorized for easy exploration.
-- **Effortless Booking**: Secure your spot at any event with seamless booking functionality, ensuring you never miss out on the excitement.
-- **Real-time Updates**: Stay informed with live event updates, including ticket availability, venue details, and performance schedules.
-- **Intuitive Interface**: Enjoy a user-friendly interface that simplifies event browsing, selection, and booking.
-- **Personalized Recommendations**: Receive tailored event suggestions based on your interests, ensuring you find events that resonate with your preferences.

 ## Meet the Team

 TicketWave was created by a collaborative team of developers: